daresaydigital/tech-work-sample/README.md

 The app «Know Weather» is developed as a test assignment for the Daresay.
-It concludes the following features:
+It consists of the following features:

 - implemented on Kotlin
 - uses okHttp for network calls